teixeluis/network-watchdog/README.md

 Once degradations sets in, it is no longer possible to recover, except by forcing the device restart.

 With this in mind and after exhausting the research on corrective solutions, I decided to make a rather generic watchdog script that all it does is measure the ping to a list of destinations, and if none of the destinations is reachable or the minimum ping time is above a given threshold for all destinations, it restarts the device.
-This allows the impact to be minimized, and the need for manual intervention.
+This allows the impact to be minimized, and reduces the need for manual intervention.

 ## Usage